 4. Check the animals mouth again, sweeping, use a penlight if possible to view the object and remove it.

-5. Repeat steps 3 & 4 if necessary until the object is dislodged
+5. Repeat steps three and four if necessary until the object is dislodged

 7. Get the animal to the vet immediately.

 How to Perform the Heimlich Manuever on a Small Dog

 Performing the Heimlich on a small dog looks much like that of performing the manuever on a person.
 Hold the dog in a standing position with his head up, feet down and his back against your stomach.
 Palpate for the soft hollow area directly below the ribs and close your hand into a fist.
 Pull up and in two-three times with a firm, but gentle thrusting motion, toward your own stomach.

 This method should only be used in dire situations that require immediate action to save a pet as it can cause damage to the chest or ribs.